 Premenstrual symptoms, periods and pregnancy: what are the differences?

 This month, your body is playing tricks on you.
 You'renauseous, you're hungry, you have headaches, you feel bloated and you can't fit into your favorite dress.
 What if you were pregnant?
-The arrival of periods is a long time coming.
+The arrival of your period is a long time coming.
 Between the symptoms of premenstrual syndrome (PMS) and pregnancy, your stress is increasing and you're not ready to take a pregnancy test.
-How can you tell the difference between PMS, the arrival of periods and the start of pregnancy?
+How can you tell the difference between PMS, the arrival of your period and the onset of pregnancy?

 Understanding premenstrual syndrome (PMS) to differentiate it from pregnancy

-Confusing the symptoms of periods or pregnancy is perfectly normal.
+It's perfectly normal to confuse the symptoms of menstruation and pregnancy .
 This disorder is also closely linked to premenstrual syndrome.
-In fact, the hormonal imbalance linked to the high estrogen secretion prior to periods and the increase in pregnancy hormones (Beta HCG) have the same effects on the body.
+In fact, the hormonal imbalance linked to the high secretion of estrogen before the period and the increase in pregnancy hormones (Beta HCG) have the same effects on the body.

-Two to 7 days before the expected arrival of your periods your body will secrete fewer hormones.
+Two to 7 days before your period is due, your body will secrete fewer hormones.
 The drop in estrogen and progesterone levels will cause different symptoms, with varying degrees of severity from one menstrual cycle to the next, and from one woman to the next.
-The physical, psychological and emotional symptoms that herald the arrival of periods are known as premenstrual syndrome
+The physical, psychological and emotional symptoms that herald the arrival of menstruation are known as premenstrual syndrome (PMS ).

-When they become a nuisance in everyday life, we speak of premenstrual dysphoric disorder (PMDD).
+When these symptoms become a nuisance in everyday life, we speak of premenstrual dysphoric disorder (PMDD).
 You may experience premenstrual symptoms of varying severity:

 • A flare-up of acne.

-• Pain in the legs and back, as well as stomach cramps at l,
+• Pain in the legs and back, as well as stomach cramps,

 • Tightness in the lower abdomen